IKFARI01/CashoutCrashout/playtest1.md

 # Takeaways

 .
-Design needds to be mroe evenly prioritized
+Design needs to be mroe evenly prioritized

 .
 Interaction needs to be prioritized further rath than detail